-Dancing monkeys have been banned in Jakarta since the end of 2013 and in West Java since 2016 and on national level since 2019.
+JAAN has fought for years to ban dancing monkeys.
+Our continues efforts have paid off: dancing monkeys have been banned in Jakarta since 2013, in West Java since 2016 and on national level since 2019.

-In recent years, thanks to our efforts and your donations, we were able to rescue and release hundreds of ex-dancing monkeys after a successful rehabilitation process.
+In recent years, thanks to your donations, we were able to rescue and release hundreds of ex-dancing monkeys after a successful rehabilitation process.

 Read our full monkey rehabilitation process in the 36 page book 'The Long Journey to Freedom' (dancing monkeys, pet monkeys, and poaching and illegal trade.